digital-work-lab/open-source-project/docs/week_2_git_notebook_merge_conflict.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 To analyze and resolve the conflict, open the `app.py` file (VisualStudio highlights files with merge conflicts in red).
-It should highlight the conflicting part as follows:
+It should highlight the conflicting parts as follows:

 ![Conflict](../assets/images/conflict.png)